-The beta/photon film dosimeters at PGDP were calibrated to 226Ra until 1980, when the calibration source was changed to 137Cs.
-The calibration to both 226Ra and 137Cs was free in air (no phantom) until the DOELAP procedures adopted in 1986 required phantoms.
+The beta/photon film dosimeters at PGDP were calibrated to Ra until 1980, when the calibration source was changed to Cs.
+The calibration to both Ra and Cs was free in air (no phantom) until the DOELAP procedures adopted in 1986 required phantoms.
 Hp(10) is defined with a phantom, in particular the ICRU slab phantom, which is a conservative practical definition of anterior-posterior whole-body dose to the standard ICRU spherical phantom (ICRU 1993).

-Introduction of on-phantom calibration of film dosimeters and replacement of 226Ra by137Cs as the calibration source changed the relationship between recorded dose and Hp(10).
-Besides registration of the additional backscattered radiation, the generally lower-energy photon spectrum from 226Ra compared with 137Cs (662-keV) gave a greater optical density for the same dose during calibration (Fig. 6-1).
-Whereas the effect of backscatter is to over-estimate dose, calibration with 226Ra tends to underestimate the dose relative to calibration with 137Cs.
-Since the photons at PGDP are of intermediate energies, some numerical dose adjustment should be considered for the early film dosimetry.
+Introduction of on-phantom calibration of film dosimeters and replacement of $^{226}$ Ra by $^{137}$ Cs as the calibration source changed the relationship between recorded dose and Hp(10).
+In addition to registration of the additional backscattered radiation, the generally lower energy photon spectrum from $^{226}$ Ra in comparison with $^{137}$ Cs (662 keV) gave a greater optical density for the same dose during calibration (Figure 6-1).
+In contrast, the effect of backscatter is to overestimate dose, and calibration with $^{226}$ Ra tends to underestimate the dose relative to calibration with $^{137}$ Cs.
+Because the photons at PGDP are of intermediate energies, some numerical dose adjustment should be considered for the early film dosimetry.
 The overall dose adjustment depends on these two factors, which act in opposite directions, as well as the spectrum of registered photons and the film dosimeter itself.

-In the 1980s, studies were carried out at a number of laboratories to assess changes resulting from the on-phantom calibration mandated by the new DOELAP testing criteria (Fix et al. 1982, Wilson 1987, Wilson et al. 1990, Taylor et al. 1995).
+In the 1980s, studies were carried out at a number of laboratories to assess changes from the on-phantom calibration mandated by the new DOELAP testing criteria (Fix et al. 1982; Wilson 1987; Wilson et al. 1990; Taylor et al. 1995).
 While not exactly the same at all sites, most film dosimeters, like those at PGDP, had common features due to their evolution from the original work of Pardue, Goldstein, and Wollan (1944).
 The early badges were calibrated to exposure in free air.
-Laboratory tests at Hanford showed 8% and 4%, respectively, increases in dosimeter response for on-phantom exposures using 226Ra and 137Cs.
-With free-air calibration, the exposure to the wearer tends to be over-estimated by this amount, which is assumed to be similar for Paducah.
-Tests at Savannah River, on the other hand, indicated that film-badge doses underestimated Hp(10) by 11.9% prior to 1986 and by 3.9% for 1986 (Taylor et al. 1995).
+Laboratory tests at Hanford showed 8% and 4% increases, respectively, in dosimeter response for on-phantom exposures using Ra and Cs.
+With free-air calibration, the exposure to the wearer tends to be overestimated by this amount, which is assumed to be similar for Paducah.
+Tests at Savannah River, on the other hand, indicated that film badge doses underestimated Hp(10) by 11.9% before 1986 and by 3.9% for 1986 (Taylor et al. 1995).
 Lacking site-specific data for PGDP, it is recommended that exposure-to-organ dose conversion factors in Appendix B of (NIOSH 2002) be employed for dose reconstruction at PGDP with no numerical adjustment to the recorded doses.
 This procedure is expected to be claimant-favorable.
-It allows for an over-estimate of exposure, such as assessed in the Hanford studies, which should also be sufficient to offset calibration-source effects, if they are in the opposite direction.
+It allows for an overestimate of exposure, such as assessed in the Hanford studies, which should also be sufficient to offset effects due to the calibration source, if they are in the opposite direction.